I have a great makeover to share with you today!!

 Paint Brush vs Roller

-I have used a foam roller a few times on a table top to get it super-sleek, but most of the time I find my brush does a great job.
-If you prefer though, you can totally paint Fusion using a small foam roller.
+I have used a foam roller a few times on a tabletop to get it super-sleek, but most of the time I find my brush does a great job.
+If you prefer though, you can totally paint Fusion using a small microfiber roller.

 I really like the curved detail on the bottom of this chest.
 It’s hard to see in the pictures, but the middle piece of trim curves inward as it goes down towards the floor, which is something I haven’t seen a lot.